zackw/python-zstd/README.rst

-``setup.py`` will attempt to use ``pkg-config`` to locate an external libzstd; failing that, it will assume that the header file ``zstd.h`` and library file ``-lzstd`` are available without special compile-time options.
+``setup.py`` will attempt to use ``pkg-config`` to locate an external libzstd; failing that, it will assume that the header file ``zstd.h`` and C library ``-lzstd`` are available without special compile-time options.
 If this is incorrect, you can use the ``--libraries``, ``--include-dirs``, and ``--library-dirs`` options to tell it where to look::